bobanko/iq-test/backlog.md

 -

-# 16-oct notes
+# 16-oct'24 notes

 ## color3Frames

-colors per pattern should be unique same for answers? allow default bg to be hidden?
+colors per pattern should be unique. same for answers? allow default bg to be hidden?
 [1]

 ## rotColorQuarters